TomarGunjan/CS553-DistributedAlgorithms/README.md

 ## CS553 Distributed Agorithms Project
 ### Submitted By -
 1. Aakash Dasgupta
-2. Dhruv Agarwal
+2. Dhruv Agarwal -
 3. Gunjan Tomar - 674659382
 ## Overview
 This repository showcases the implementation of various distributed algorithms, including Snapshot, Wave, and Deadlock Detection.
 It executes distributed algorithms on graphs created by [NetGameSim](https://github.com/0x1DOCD00D/NetGameSim?tab=readme-ov-file).
+Made a menu driven program for 6 distributed algorithms.
 ### 1. Snapshot Algorithms
 The Snapshot Algorithm, refers to the process of capturing a consistent global state of the system at a specific point in time.
 It allows processes to record their local states and messages exchanged, facilitating the observation of the distributed system's behavior for debugging and analysis purposes.
 #### a) Lai-Yang Algorithm